 Investing in Employer Brand Content

 A prime example of social recognition – and this is particularly crucial for HR departments looking to develop the employer brand – is investing in content that provides insight into the people who make your company what it is.
-Examples include a blog post on “A Day in the Life of the Marketing Team”, behind the scenes photos of the product development team in action, or videos that dive into the day-to-day activity of individual departments.
-By taking the time and making an effort to communicate about what your employees do, you send the message that their work is valued and appreciated.
+Examples include a blog post on “A Day in the Life of the Marketing Team”; which provides behind the scenes photos of the product development team in action.
+It additionally offers videos that dive into the day-to-day activity of individual departments.
+By taking the time and making an effort to communicate about what your employees do, you send the message that you appreciate and value their work.

 Employee Advocacy and Social Recognition